-Hydraulic technology was first developed in ancient Egypt when water was funneled through viaducts to power irrigation lowell luffer2systems.
+Hydraulic technology was first developed in ancient Egypt when water was funneled through viaducts to power irrigation systems.
 It’s come a long way since then, developed for use in all manners of industries, from construction to automobile manufacture.

 Modern hydraulic cranes were designed to lift immensely heavy objects to assist with moving materials, heaving wrecks aside, or even wrecking structures.
 As one of the most valuable tools for any industrial company, the hydraulic crane works on some very basic principles.